 B. Working women aged 62-67

 Before the pandemic, there were 80,000 women who worked between ages 62-67.
 They are eligible for unemployment benefits, but if they receive them, they lose their senior citizen benefit.
 Because of this provision, those who have been dismissed or furloughed lose income of up to 2,300 NIS, over and above the gap between their unemployment benefits and their salaries.
 For low income women, this benefit is a key component of their household budget and losing it at the same time as their jobs can leave them unable to cover basic expenses like housing and utilities.

 We organized a group of 23 social organizations, who have jointly demanded these women will be allowed to receive both unemployment and senior citizen benefit.

 We are working with Israel's leading media outlets to ensure coverage of this issue, resulting in prominent television, radio and press items.
-Leveraging this public campaign, our direct advocacy with decision makers has resulted in a government bill that will resolve this problem for the period of March-May 2020.
+Leveraging this public campaign, our direct advocacy with decision makers has resulted in a government bill that will resolve this problem for the period of March 2020 – December 2021.
 We have also successfully pressured the Ministry of Finance to modify their initial position that rejected this bill.

 Can We collaborate?

 We'll Be Glad To Hear From You: